jesse-jared-collab/jesse-jared-collab.github.io/index.md

 image: jesse_1034x1169.jpg
 ---

-I am a Research Fellow at Trinity College Dublin working on the project [REAL - _Rights and Egalitarianism_](https://www.realresearch.eu/){:target="_blank"}.
+I am currently a Research Fellow at Trinity College Dublin working on the project [REAL - _Rights and Egalitarianism_](https://www.realresearch.eu/){:target="_blank"}.
 Starting in July, I will be a Lecturer at the Victoria University of Wellington.

 My research is focused on ethics and political philosophy with particular attention paid to debates between libertarians, socialists, and anarchists over the moral status of the market and the state.